dlstreamer/pipeline-server/docs/defining_pipelines.md

 properties.

-The JSON schema for a GStreamer pipeline parameter can include an `element` section in one of three forms.
+The JSON schema for a GStreamer pipeline parameter can include an `element` section in one of the below forms.

 1. **Simple String**. <br/> <br/>
    The string indicates the `name` of an element in